 Center for Data Visualization and Collaboration

 Located in the Seaver Science Center on the University Park campus, the Center for Data Visualization and Collaboration (DVC) houses technologies that provide researchers with the means to teleconference, collaborate, and share complex information in high-resolution visual forms.
-Powerful tools for visualization give USC faculty and graduate students the ability to view HPCC-generated simulation data from different perspectives and perform large-scale, in-depth analyses requiring specialized equipment in a relatively risk-free setting.
+Powerful tools for visualization give USC faculty and graduate students the ability to view HPC-generated simulation data from different perspectives and perform large-scale, in-depth analyses requiring specialized equipment in a relatively risk-free setting.

 The center includes a tiled display wall and PolyComm equipment, which provides video, audio, and networking equipment with high-speed access to distributed data and computers.
 This equipment may also be linked to support group-to-group interactions across USC’s network and the Internet.
 The room contains three 65-inch, movable LCD screens that are capable of displaying one continuous image or three separate images.